BaZZeR93/PSB_FamilyApp/README.md

 # Requirements:

-## * Registration page:
+* ##  Registration page:
 Each member of a family (parent or child) should first register using the registration form.

 ### Acceptance criteria:

-User need to provide username and email.
-User need to provide a password.
-Password can not be smaller than 6 characters.
+* User need to provide username, email and a password.
-User need to choose a role in the family he wants to register in.
-User is only able to submit after all fields are correctly filled.
+* User is only able to submit after all fields are correctly filled.

-## * Login page:
+*  ## Login page:
-After registration is done, the user can enter his account.
+After registration is done, the user can enter his account using his email and password.

 ### Acceptance criteria:

-If the user is not registered, he can not enter his account.
+* If the user is not registered, he can not enter his account.
-If username or email does not correspond with the password, he can not enter his account.
+* If username or email does not correspond with the password, he can not enter his account.

+*  ## Recover password page:
+If the user forgot the password, he can choose to reset it.

+### Acceptance criteria:

+* If the user is not registered, he will not receive an email with the new password.

 npm test fix error on windows: